 So you've decided a low-cut hiking shoe meets your needs best.
 Which one should you purchase?
 Because these products fit into a niche between hiking boots and trail running shoes, they can be divided into two groups that resemble one or the other.
 Several models we reviewed have mid-cut versions which resemble hiking boots, yet the low-cut versions are often closer to trail runners.

 First, we have models that resemble hiking boots.
-Four of the boots we tested are designed and constructed similar to hiking boots.
+Some of the shoes we tested are designed and constructed similarly to hiking boots.
 As we described above, boots have a substantial midsole and a full-length shank, which support the foot under loads and provide torsional stability.
 These shoes are made for hiking without the expectation of picking up the pace and running flat or downhill sections.
 With the exception of the Columbia Redmond, each of these models has a substantial shank between the midsole and outsole.
-They are listed below, from most supportive to least starting at the top.Keen Targhee 2

-The Targhee II provides the most foot support and feels the most similar to a hiking boot's burly support.
-This shoe's low price and low cut with a supportive sole make it popular for thru-hikers.
-The Moab 2 is close behind and features great traction for a variety of surfaces, but doesn't excel in support and stability under medium loads.
+The Targhee II provides the most foot support and feels the most similar to a hiking boot's strong support.
+The Moab 2 is close behind and features sufficient traction for a variety of surfaces, but doesn't excel in support and stability under medium loads.

-Second, we have six shoes that resemble a trail running shoe.
+Second, we have models that resemble a trail running shoe.
 The fit, amount of heel lift above the forefoot, and sole are most similar to traditional trail runners.
 Folks who come from a running background find these shoes' fit and feel familiar.
-These shoes are more lightweight in general, although the hiking-only Asolo and Columbia models are lightweight as well.
+These shoes are lightweight in general.
 The categories we use for footwear take a continuum of features, weight, and performance into consideration, but there is an overlap between these types.
-These shoes are listed below in the order of weight, with the most lightweight model at the top.Adidas Terrex Swift R GTX

 The North Face Ultra took home our Editors' Choice Award.
 It handles both hiking in rough terrain and running.
 Lightweight, breathable, and all leather, the non-waterproof Vasque Juxt is a great option for moving fast in the desert or any other dry climate.
 The Adidas Terrex Swift R GTX is super athletic and lightweight, but doesn't offer tons of comfort.
 The Tor Summit is thick and bulky, but its comfortable sole and shock absorbing superiority over the others allow it to take off in flat and descending sections.